Fallout 3: Early development and writing

 The origins of Fallout 3 date back to the cancellation of Van Buren, which was intended to be the third game in the mainline Fallout series.
 Under the development of Black Isle Studios, Van Buren was to be set in Arizona, Colorado, Nevada, and Utah, and would have included a mixture of real-time and turn-based combat.
-Black Isle Studios' publisher Interplay Entertainment was struggling financially, and in December 2003 Van Buren was cancelled.
+Because Black Isle Studios' publisher Interplay Entertainment was struggling financially, Van Buren was cancelled in December 2003.
 In 2004, Bethesda Softworks purchased the rights to develop their own rendition of Fallout 3 from Interplay for $1,175,000 minimum guaranteed advance against royalties.
-At the time, Bethesda was known for their work with The Elder Scrolls series, but wanted to expand their catalogue with another project.
+Although Bethesda was well known for their work with The Elder Scrolls series at the time, they wanted to expand their catalogue with another project.
 According to developer Joel Burgess, Bethesda's holding company ZeniMax Media turned down multiple offers from other companies who wanted to work on the game.
 Burgess remarked, "The sense was we had to make our own game."

 Development on Fallout 3 began in late 2004 with a small team of around 10 people, as most of Bethesda's staff was busy working on The Elder Scrolls IV: Oblivion.
 After the release of The Elder Scrolls IV: Oblivion in 2006, the size of the team drastically increased.
 Programmer Jean Simonet estimates that when development concluded, there were around 75 team members.
 Lead designer and writer Emil Pagliarulo wrote the majority of the main story early in development, and when the team expanded, he allowed other designers to make rewrites and suggestions.
 This process exemplified Bethesda's decision to foster a more collaborative approach and allow developers to voice their opinions on various aspects of the game.
 Pagliarulo notes this approach differed from the rigid and "unhealthy" development of The Elder Scrolls IV: Oblivion, in which the developers had to follow the outline of the original design document regardless of their opinions.